dmcgits/dmcgits.github.io/mds/GPR103/week3_notes.md

 ```

-> Say you have a list of type `Tower` and you call Build on a `FloatingTower` in that list.
-If you get the output from `Tower.Build` instead of `FloatingTower.Build` you've probably left out `override`.
+> Say you have a list of type `Tower` and you call Build on a `MissileTower` in that list.
+If you get the output from `Tower.Build` instead of `MissileTower.Build` you've probably left out `override`.

 ### Partial code reuse with the `base` keyword

 Overriding the function has come at a cost: no free code from the parent class!
 At least for that function.
 What if we could have it both ways?

-How can we alter our `Build(position)` function to set the position but also set up the specifics for a GattlingTower?
+How can we alter our `Build(position)` function to call Tower.Build and still do something unique?
 We can **call functions in the base class with the `base` keyword**.

 #### Snippet: TowerGattling.cs